Ottawa Minto Avalon Homes

 2 baths

-Tenth Line Rd onto Gerry Lalonde, left on Bluestone Pvt Functional living at its best with low condo fees!
-This open concept apartment has large windows to provide lots of natural light, stainless steel appliances in kitchen, in-unit laundry, and lots of storage.
-This Minto built Brio II lower
+Tenth Line Rd onto Gerry Lalonde, left on Bluestone Pvt Functional and affordable living at its best with low condo fees!
+This bright and spacious open-concept apartment features large windows for abundant natural light, stainless steel kitchen appliances, in-unit laundry, generous storage

 Laura Voicu,Re/max Delta Realty Team